GSA/open-gsa-redesign/_apidocs/location-public-api.md

 The Public Location Services API provides Location Services data (Country, State, City, and ZIP) and is to be used when validating location data being submitted to Beta.SAM.gov ONLY.
 Beta.SAM is not the authoritative source for location data and is agglomerating data from 3rd parties to operate the application.
 Location Public Services API only supports United States currently.

+*Note: If request filters are not provided, by default all results will returned.
+If filters are provided and results have no data found for the filters, then API will return 404 error*

 ## Getting Started

 Public Location Services API can be accessed from Beta or Alpha via the following endpoints: